Stevr0/Ultimate-Dungeon/SYSTEM_INTERACTION_MODEL.md

 **Locks:**
 - Legality must be validated before scheduling
-- Scene flags must be re‑checked at resolution
+- Scene flags must be re-checked at resolution

-Reference:
-- `COMBAT_CORE.md`

 ---